 After last year’s tragic duck boat incident in Missouri that killed 17 people, Just Ducky Tours in Pittsburgh shut down for the season.
 There were so many questions about the safety of duck boats that the owners decided to call the season early.
 However, they are now back and it has us wondering about their safety.

-At the SMA Law Group, we know that people like to have fun on the waterway.
+At the SMT Legal, we know that people like to have fun on the waterway.
 We also know that injury incidents happen, often due to boat failure or boat operator negligence.
 If you need a boating accident attorney in Pittsburgh, call us today so we can secure the compensation you deserve.

 Accidents Can Happen